John Cahill (footballer): Collingwood Football Club senior coach (VFL) (1983–1984)

 Cahill coached Collingwood Football Club to a total of 47 games with 27 wins 20 losses with a winning percentage of 57 percent.

+Years later in 2022 in a radio interview with SEN, Cahill revealed that the main reason why he left Collingwood when he stepped down as senior coach was because "there was no chain of command and there was no structure through the club" and "the administration could’ve been improved a lot".
+Also, Cahill stated during his tenure as senior coach of Collingwood, "I had players just drop at my door on training nights, 'I’ve just recruited this player for you'.
+I couldn't believe it.
+"That wouldn't happen at Port Adelaide.
+You'd go through the coach or the selection committee if we needed a player.

 West Adelaide Football Club senior coach (SANFL) (1985–1987)

 Cahill then returned to Adelaide where he coached West Adelaide in the SANFL from 1985 to 1987 taking the club to 3rd in his first season and the league Night Premierships in 1985 and 1987.

 Port Adelaide Football club senior coach (SANFL) (1988–1996)

 But it was Port Adelaide where his heart lay and he returned to Alberton in 1988 and led the club to six more premierships in 1989, 1990, 1992, 1994 and 1995 before ending his SANFL coaching after 14 rounds of the 1996 season.

 Port Adelaide Football club senior coach (AFL) (1997–1998)

 Cahill then went to move on to become the inaugural Port Adelaide Football Club senior coach in 1997, when they were admitted into the AFL.
 Cahill then set about forming a group which would form the inaugural squad.
 Brownlow Medallist and 1990 Port Adelaide premiership player, Gavin Wanganeen, was signed from Essendon and made captain of a team made up of six existing Port Adelaide players, two from the Adelaide Crows, seven players from other SANFL clubs and 14 recruits from interstate.
 In Cahill's first season as Port Adelaide senior coach in its inaugural season in the AFL in the 1997 season, Cahill guided Port to finish ninth on the ladder, just missing out of the finals with ten wins, one draw and eleven losses.
 In the 1998 season, Cahill guided Port to finish tenth on the ladder with nine wins, one draw and 12 losses.
 After two unsuccessful seasons in the AFL, Cahill left the club at the end of the 1998 season.
 Cahill was then replaced by his assistant coach Mark Williams as Port Adelaide Football Club senior coach in the AFL.

 Cahill coached Port Adelaide Football club in the AFL to a total of 44 games with 19 wins, 23 losses and 2 draws with a winning percentage of 45 percent.